-7.125 To conduct a Search:
+7.125 Auxiliaries Assigned to Formations and to Ports may conduct Search Tasks:

-- · Declare the target Space. - · Secretly select a Searching Auxiliary.

-- The opposing player secretly selects a Screening (6.28) Auxiliary, if desired. - If the Screen is ineffective, consult the Search Table once (1) per Unspotted Enemy Formation in the Space.
-Roll ONE (1) die each time.
-The result will be a Yes or No. If a Yes, the target is Spotted; if a No, it is not. - If any Formations are Spotted, check for Shadowing (7.13). - Remove the Searching and any Screening Auxiliary to the Recovery Box.
+- Declare the Target Space.
+This must be a Large Space, but all associated Small Spaces (per 5.222) are included in the same Search, as above. - · Secretly select a Searching Auxiliary. - The opposing player secretly selects a Screening (6.28) Auxiliary, if desired. - If the Screen is ineffective, consult the Search Table using the Auxiliary column (the Class of Auxiliary may provide die roll modifiers) and implement the result. - Remove the Searching and any Screening Auxiliary to the Recovery Box.